-Recover Router Password
+Recover and Protect Router Password

 An opposite case is when you have a router on the network and need to configure it but don't know or remember its credentials.
 In this case you can follow steps below to see if you can recover your router credentials.

-- Check if there are stickers on your router.
+- Check if there are ISP stickers on your router.
 Many ISPs place stickers with router credentials on the back of the device.

-- If you don't have router manual try to look for it on the internet or search for default credentials for your specific router model.
+- If you don't have a router manual try to look for it on the internet or search for default credentials for your specific router model.
 Most of the default credentials are published on websites online.

 If none of the above works you may choose to do a factory reset of the router.
 Be careful with this choice since it will also reset all configuration for the router and you may have to reconfigure your network.
-Factory reset instructions are available in router manual.
+Factory reset instructions are available in the router manual.
 After reset make sure to change credentials to a secure ones.